acestream/ace-network-docs/docs/services/premium-pool.md

 #### Per-minute billing and one-time access

-Organizers can create "personalized pools" on a per-minute billing basis or on a one-time basis, without using the Ace Maker protocol and without issuing their tokens, provided that all broadcasters (pool members) provide access to their content under the same conditions.
+Organizers can create "personalized pools" on a per-minute billing basis or on a one-time basis, without using the [Ace Maker][7] protocol and without issuing their tokens, provided that all broadcasters (pool members) provide access to their content under the same conditions.

 In addition to the type of access (per-minute billing or one-time access), in the billing settings, you must specify who pays for the traffic - the user or the broadcaster.
 For one-time access, it is possible to specify both options by assigning them a different price (i.e. give the user a choice of two access options - with and without traffic included).

-Ace Bytes (XAB) tokens are used for payment, as well as Ace Coins (stablecoins of the Ace Maker protocol)
+Ace Bytes (XAB) tokens are used for payment, as well as Ace Coins (stablecoins of the [Ace Maker][7] protocol)

-To create a "personalized pool" on the terms of "Per-minute billing" and/or "One-time access", without using the Ace Maker protocol and without issuing your own tokens, you need to pay the Network a one-time fee of 10 XAB.
+To create a "personalized pool" on the terms of "Per-minute billing" and/or "One-time access", without using the [Ace Maker][7] protocol and without issuing your own tokens, you need to pay the Network a one-time fee of 10 XAB.
 In addition to the one-time fee, the Network charges a fee of 30% from each content access payment.

 ##### Per-minute billing